dan7davis/indigo/call.md

 *   Short papers (3 to 5 pages)
 *   Abstracts (1-2 pages)

-All papers should follow the ACM Proceedings Format (same as LAK research track submissions).
+All papers should follow the [ACM Proceedings Format](https://www.acm.org/publications/proceedings-template) (same as LAK research track submissions).
 The submission will be handled via EasyChair https://easychair.org/conferences/?conf=2017moocpcd

 We will publish accepted papers and abstracts in a Workshop Proceeding, and with authors’ permission, presentation materials.
 The proceedings will also include a summary of the workshop and will be published online.

 ### Program Committee:

-Ryan Baker, Associate Professor, University of Pennsylvania, USA Bodong Chen, Assistant Professor, University of Minnesota, USA Richard Glassey, Assistant Professor, Royal Institute of Technology, Sweden Claudia Hauff, Assistant Professor, Delft University of Technology, The Netherlands Sharon Hsiao, Assistant Professor, Arizona State University, USA Judy Kay, Professor, University of Sydney, Australia
+*   Ryan Baker, Associate Professor, University of Pennsylvania, USA
+*   Bodong Chen, Assistant Professor, University of Minnesota, USA
+*   Richard Glassey, Assistant Professor, Royal Institute of Technology, Sweden
+*   Claudia Hauff, Assistant Professor, Delft University of Technology, The Netherlands
+*   Sharon Hsiao, Assistant Professor, Arizona State University, USA
+*   Judy Kay, Professor, University of Sydney, Australia

 ### Important Dates:

-December 21st – Deadline for submissions
+December 21st – Deadline for submissions </br>
-January 15th - Notifications of acceptance
+January 15th - Notifications of acceptance </br>
-January 20th - (early bird registration deadline) confirmation of attendance
+January 20th - (early bird registration deadline) confirmation of attendance </br>